 “We’re so proud of our state and community for working together to combat the spread of COVID-19 and support our local, front-line health care workers,” says Dr. Whitman.
 “These efforts have reduced the strain on our health system as much as possible, and we are excited to once again offer our patients safe elective surgical treatment to ease pain and help them regain their function and strength.”

 While Appalachian Orthopedics resumes scheduling patients for elective surgery, their providers also offer initial and follow-up appointments in their offices.
 In the event of a fall or other accident, Appalachian Orthopedics’ Orthopedic Urgent Care continues to offer immediate care for urgent orthopedic injuries, such as sprains, fractures or dislocations.
-Walk-ins are accepted at their Orthopedic Urgent Care clinics at their Bristol Midway office, located at 260 Midway Medical Park, Suite 100, their Colonial Heights office, located at 4221 Fort Henry Drive, and their Johnson City office, located at 3 Professional Park Drive, Suite 21.
+Walk-ins are accepted at their Orthopedic Urgent Care clinics at their Bristol Midway office, located at 260 Midway Medical Park, Suite 100, and their Johnson City office, located at 3 Professional Park Drive, Suite 21.